What is Polydactyly? (Extra Finger or Toe)

 The medical term for having an extra finger or toe is polydactyly (pol-ee-dak-tuh-lee).
 The term literally means “extra digit.”

-The extra digit may range from a small bump to a fully developed working finger or toe.
+The extra digit may range from a small bump to a fully – developed, working finger or toe.
 Most often, it’s smaller than the other digits and not well formed.
-The manner in which the extra digit is formed and attached may influence how it is treated (see treatment options below).

 The extra digit may be connected by skin, muscle or bone.
 Your baby’s healthcare provider may take an X-ray to see how much bone is involved.
 This determines how or if surgery is needed.

 - Are fairly common and often run in families